ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 7. Add another custom capability or click **Save** again to store your selenium hub set-up.

 You now configured your SauceLabs Selenium Hub.
 You can create as many variations as you like.
-When multiple people use the same Testingbot account, you can use the name capability to keep the test runs separated.
+When multiple people use the same SauceLabs account, you can use the name capability to keep the test runs separated.

 ![](attachments/configure-a-selenium-hub-2/finished-saucelabs-selenium-hub.png)